seanknght/CTF-Write-ups/TryHackMe/Startup/README.md

 ![image](https://github.com/seanknght/CTF-Write-ups/assets/149443469/a65ff53b-e8c8-4249-b0f1-a3ae8144f30a)

-I notieced a suspicious directory called incidents, I listed the contents of the directory and found a pcapng file called suspicious.pcapng.
+I noticed a suspicious directory called incidents, I listed the contents of the directory and found a pcapng file called suspicious.pcapng.
 I copied it to the ftp folder on the server and put it on my machine.
 I opened the file with wireshark and found the logs with a user entering an incorrect password.

 # Privilege Escalation